 APS Off-Peak Hours & Holidays 2026: The Complete Schedule

-APS off-peak hours are when electricity is cheapest — $0.1235/kWh in summer compared to $0.3439/kWh during peak.
-Knowing the full schedule, including which holidays count as off-peak, can save you $50-$150/month on your energy bill.
+APS off-peak hours are when electricity is cheapest: $0.1235/kWh in summer compared to $0.3439/kWh during peak.
+Knowing the full schedule, including which holidays count as off-peak, can save you $50 to $150 per month on your energy bill.
+To see how much you could save with a battery on top of these rate shifts, run the numbers in our Powerwall Payback Calculator.

 Off-Peak: 7:00 PM - 10:00 AM (Weekdays)